michaellee8/hku-comp2396-assignment5/README.md

 The client component of this game act as a renderer of the server.
 It receives `GameState` from server and render it accordingly, and sends back `GameAction` to the server upon user interaction or client events.

+## How to run
+1. Open a terminal in the root folder of this repo.
+It is assumed that you are using Linux.
+2. `mkdir out`
+3.